 Despite the extremely high levels of dietary protein in both groups, markers of kidney function remained well within the normal range.

-A team of Canadian scientists reached a similar conclusion when they reviewed years of research on the subject.
 After looking at 28 studies on dietary protein and renal function, they found no research carried out on healthy individuals to demonstrate a clear link between increased dietary protein intake and a detrimental “strain” on the kidneys.

 Here’s how they sum up their findings: